sofnom/HistoPathNCA_pipeline/README.md

 The pipeline creates one folder for each slide in a predetermined output folder called "test_output" by default, but can be changed by the user through the CellProfiler interface ("ExportToSpeadsheet" step).
 In the slide specific folder, the pipeline outputs:
 1. A .txt file with all the object information for each tile of a slide.
 This file can be named "Nuclei_Slide_name.txt" or "Cells_Slide_name.txt" based on the annotated objects.
-2. A .txt file with all pigmented objects identified, called ""
+2. A .txt file with all pigmented objects identified, called "pigmented_regions_slide_name.txt".
-3. A .txt file with all the annotated objects that are not overlapping the pigment areas, named "".
+3. A .txt file with all the annotated objects that are not overlapping the pigment areas, named either "Nuclei_out_of_pigment_slide_name.txt" or "Cells_out_of_pipeline_slide_name.txt".
-4. A series of .jpeg files named "" with the initial tile image overlayed with the nuclear/cellular and pigment annotations, for visualization.
+4. A series of .png files named "overlay_x_y.png" with the initial tile image overlayed with the nuclear/cellular and pigment annotations and a series of .png files named "overlay_out_of_pigment_x_y.png" for visualization of only the objects that do not overlap pigment areas along with the pigmented regions.
+These files are generated for every tile analyzed.

 ## Data analysis
+Analysis of the generated data is focusing on creating a visualization of the average feature values for the identified nuclei/cells at the patient level.
+The way the analysis is set, it can take care of multiple slides by patient by aggregating all the information from all the slides.
+The analysis generates a file called "accepted_nuclei_normalized.txt" (or accepted_cells_normalized.txt)

+Note: Please, make sure you update the scripts if the patient identifiers you are using have length different than 6 or 12.